Seth-arc/aidcraft/README.md

 3. **Custom Events**: Add new events with appropriate triggers and consequences
 4. **Alternative UIs**: Create custom theme files in the `css/` directory
 5. **New Phases**: Implement additional phases by following the phase module pattern
-6. **Integration Points**: Connect with external systems via the analytics and feedback modules
+6. **Data Visualization**: Extend the visualization utilities with custom charts and graphs